davdar/maam/writeup/paper.markdown

 `````indent```````````````````````````````````````
 ς₀ := ⟨e₀,⊥,⊥,0,⊥,1⟩
 ``````````````````````````````````````````````````
-The analyses we present in this paper will be proven correct by establishing a Galois connection with this concrete collecting semantics.
+The analyses we present in this paper will be proven correct in Section
+\ref{recovering-analyses} by establishing a Galois connection with this concrete collecting semantics.

 # Flow Properties in Analysis